 There are lots of different operating systems out there that digital signage can run on and everyone has their preference.
-We’ve decided to build our player to run on Windows 7, 10 and Ubuntu 14.04.
+We’ve decided to build our player to run on Windows and Ubuntu (see here for a full list of supported OS versions).
 We’ve found these operating systems to be reliable, stable and widely used in the digital signage industry.

 However, many of our users prefer other operating systems and the different advantages they bring.
 That’s fine by us and is exactly why we offer our open source API’s and code.
 This is the beauty of being open-source, we can leverage the power of our entire user community to help extend and advance Rise Vision.
 Anyone can take what we’ve created and optimize it to run on the operating system of their preference.